-Finally, after a lot of hard work - the beta of Newsletter Studio 3 for Umbraco 8 is out!
+Finally, after a lot of hard work - the Newsletter Studio 3 for Umbraco 8 is out!

 The new version is a total rewrite for Umbraco 8, we have tried to be smart about this so that we can make the move to Umbraco vNext (based on .NET 5).

 The beta version should be fully functional, almost all features from version 2 is included along with a lot of new and existing features.
 It would take hours to go through all of them, but this is a brief summery of the most important news.